 Never try to run your ads in another ad account until your ad account is open.
 Facebook platform is smart enough to recognize that you’re ignoring its warning and continue to ban your account.

 Pixel plays a crucial role in tracking and optimizing Facebook Ads.
-When a Facebook user come to your site, Pixel records this information and send to Facebook platform, tracking all user's activity on the site and show on Facebook Report.
+When a Facebook user comes to your site, Pixel records this information and send to Facebook platform, tracking all user's activity on the site and show on Facebook Report.
 When pixel records enough information, it analyzes and figures out what type of audience will likely meet your advertising objectives and automatically show your ads to those people.
 You can also use this information to retargeting.
 You cannot succeed without pixel.
 To create Facebook Pixel to an ad account, go to Ads Manager -> All tools -> Pixels

 Choose the option “Use an integration or Tag Manager" and follow Facebook's instruction.